levon003/levon003.github.io/_posts/2024-11-12-ai-safety-conversation.md

 In general, I remain skeptical of existential risk arguments, but I'm interested in continuing to learn more.

 A few of my personal take-aways from the conversation and from reflecting on the conversation afterward:
+ - The format was great.
+Compared to other interview studies I've been involved in, Jeffrey and Eli were more interested in posing specific arguments and hearing me respond to them.
+They seemed to be most interested in figuring out which of the many claims seemed plausible vs implausible to people who haven't thought deeply about them.
+   - At the end of the call, I asked them for recommendations of learning resources (which I link below).
+My hope is that the data they collect from these conversations will inform more useful learning resources for people working adjacent to ML that are interested in learning more about AI safety.
  - Existential risk arguments rely fundamentaly on logical or philosophical arguments.
-There are relatively few empirical questions related to existential AI risk that can be answered in principle, and those that can are probably only easy to answer in hindsight.
+There are relatively few empirical questions related to existential AI risk that can be answered in principle, and those that can be answered might only be easy to answer in hindsight.
-   - In general, I've done almost no thinking through of the philosophical issues.
-For that reason, social consensus among the people I perceive to be experts (e.g. computer science researchers, philosophers of AI, etc.) is important to me.
+   - In general, I've done almost no thinking about the relevant philosophical issues.
+For that reason, social consensus among the people I perceive to be experts (e.g. philosophers of AI, computer science researchers, etc.) is important to me.
    - For example, is it possible to build a silicon mind?
 I have no idea.
 As someone with very little exposure to ideas like this, I find it essentially impossible to imagine "consciousness, but not human-like".
 But existential risk arguments seem to rely on non-human-like consciousness.
+   - Similarly, I find "super intelligence" hard to reason about as a concept, and I was generally skeptical of claims about systems that meaningfully outperform existing groups of humans i.e. teams, corporations.
    - Generally, I agreed with Jeff and Eli about their empirical description of the current world.
  - Existential risk from AI is fundamentally about making predictions about the future, and I believe that humans are very bad forecasters.
  - A lot of our conversation focused on group coordination.